The Fall of Theresa May – and Donald Trump?

 And on the critical issue of Brexit, she under-estimated the ambivalence in the country as a whole.
 She mistook 52 percent for a national consensus.
 In London and the South-East in particular, those who voted Remain in the referendum – or who intended to but didn’t – came out in force to oppose a hard Brexit.
 The Millennials actually turned up this time.
 In a student town like Cambridge, for example, the Labour majority went from 599 to more than 12,000 – a staggering leap.
 Labour, moreover, shrewdly didn’t run to reverse Brexit – and were thereby able to siphon off some pro-Brexit working class voters from the swiftly collapsing UKIP.

-What all this means now that Article 50 has been triggered is anyone’s guess.
+What all this means now that Article 50 has been triggered to kick off the Brexit process is anyone’s guess.
 But among those celebrating last night were surely Emmanuel Macron, Angela Merkel, and the E.U. elite.
 This could put Brexit back in play – and certainly destroys May’s credibility in the looming negotiations.
 It’s therefore a near-certainty now that she will be gone in short order.
 The tabloid press this morning is already after her, and the ruthless Tories will follow.
 A possible replacement: the young lesbian leader of the Tories in Scotland, Ruth Davidson, whose success north of the border may well have kept the Tories from an even worse result.
 And that, indeed, was another surprise: the parties in Scotland that favor keeping the union with England won twice as many votes as the Scottish Nationalist Party.
 This was a vote for keeping the entire country together and for less of a rush to get out of the E.U. (and even perhaps a second referendum).
 It was a populist wave … for the recent past.

 The populism we’ve seen bolster the right, in other words, is a fickle beast.
 What this election shows in Britain is that after years of austerity and neoliberal economics, there is also an opening for a left-populism, at least in Europe.
 Whether it can win outright is another question.
 But what it has been able to do is to tip Britain into an unexpected political impasse, to give it a parliament where the Tories will not be able to sustain a reliably pro-Brexit majority for very long, and to make it all but certain that another election will at some point have to be called, possibly in the fall.
 What the result of that will be is something I will not safely predict until the morning after – except that Corbyn will be running, and May won’t.